 - 4.1.1 As is clear from the overview of Offenders and Offending above, there is no evidence which can provide precise periods of time which must elapse after a crime before a person can no longer be considered to be at risk of reoffending, but the risk reduces over time.
 In light of that, the suggested timescales below are intended to reduce the risk to the public to an acceptable level.
 It is therefore important that each case is determined on its merits. - 4.1.2 Many members of the Borough use, and even rely on, Hackney Carriages and Private Hire Vehicles to provide transportation services.
 This can be on a regular basis, or only occasionally, but in all cases passengers, other road users and society as a whole must have confidence in the safety and suitability of the driver, the vehicle itself and anyone involved with the booking process. - 4.1.3 Ideally, all those involved in the Hackney Carriage and Private Hire trades (Hackney Carriage and Private Hire drivers, Hackney Carriage and Private Hire Vehicle owners and Private Hire Operators) would be persons of the highest integrity.
-The vast majority of those involved in these trades are decent, upstanding, honest and hardworking individuals.
+The vast majority of those involved in these trades are decent, upstanding, honest and hard-working individuals.
 Unfortunately, as in any occupation or trade, there are those who fail to conform to those standards. - 4.1.4 This Section of this document will set out the Authority's approach to determine whether a particular person is safe and suitable either to be granted a licence in the first place or to retain such a licence.
+Accordingly, any reference to the grant or renewal of a licence would similarly apply to the determination of an existing licence.